mauricio/mauricio.github.com/_posts/2015-08-23-http-long-polling-with-scala-and-netty.md

 Our registry contains a lock, two collections and a method to execute a chunk of code, holding the lock, inside an execution context (like a thread pool).
 The lock exists because this class will be used concurrently by our server, so all access to it has to be thread safe.
 We could have used concurrent collections here, but it would make the implementation a bit more complicated, so we'll stick with the common ones and use the lock.

 As we have a lock, we can't force clients to lock their threads so all operations will happen inside a provided execution context, in background, instead of forcing clients of this code to lock their threads (locking the Netty IO thread is a bad idea, so we avoid doing it at all costs).
-The method also wraps the function given and turns it into a future, so clients can either compose or wait on the future for it's result.
+The method also wraps the function given and turns it into a future, so clients can either compose or wait on the future for its result.

 But why do we need two collections here instead of just one?